PorterK12/Kyle-Porter-Projects/README.md

 A project focusing on business strategy and development for a footwear company through the Business Strategy game.

 OR-SU Special Collections Project
-A storage optimization project focused on the special collections at Southwestern University Library.
+A storage optimization project focused on the special collections at the Southwestern University Library.